HenrikBengtsson/ThinkpadX1-Windows10-Middle_mouse_button_issue/README.md

 ## Workarounds

-I know of the below three workarounds for solving this problem.
+I know of the below three workarounds for solving this problem (and one invalid one).
 I highly recommend the first one.

 ### Workaround \#1 - Disable Win + S (recommended)